Sequner/advent_of_fpga/README.md

 **3. That being said, the sum might overflow in case the list of input ranges is too large.**

     Inputs: a 1-bit valid signal, and a 64-bit lower and an upper bound of the input range.
-    Outputs: a 1-bit output valid signal, and an accumulated 128-bit sum of all input ranges in the ongoing of valid ranges stream.
+    Outputs: a 1-bit output valid signal,
+             an accumulated 128-bit sum of all input ranges in the ongoing of valid ranges stream.

 ### Input processing
-1. Input in converted from binary to BCD.**
+1. Input is converted from binary to BCD.

-2. BCD range is fed to 18 (from 2 to 20) sequence sum calculators to satisfy Nuance #3.**
+2. BCD range is fed to 18 (from 2 to 20) sequence sum calculators to satisfy Nuance #3.

 3. Inside the seq. sum calculators, the lower and upper bounds are clipped.